 Background

-Inspired by the exciting formulation-development research and novel techniques within the solubility enhancement field, Shaida continued the journey of pharmaceutical research and development with solid dosage forms as a main theme throughout her master’s studies.
-With the supervision of Korbinian Löbmann in the Solid-State Pharmaceutics department at the University of Copenhagen (UCPH), an individual study unit was designed as a research project.
+Shaida started the journey of pharmaceutical research and development with solid dosage forms as a main theme throughout her master’s studies.
+With the supervision of Korbinian Löbmann in the Solid-State Pharmaceutics department at the University of Copenhagen (UCPH), an individual study unit was designed as an initial research project.
 The project involved the investigation of the solid-state properties of drug-loaded- and pure mesoporous silica as a solubility enhancing carrier, and the tabletability of this novel formulation.
-Shaida finalized this project with a full-mark (Danish-scale: 12) and paved the way to an exclusive opportunity to pursue a master’s thesis project at Merck KGaA in Germany, in collaboration with Finn Bauer, Gudrun Birk, and Daniel Price.
+Shaida finalized this project with a full-mark and paved the way to an exclusive opportunity to pursue a master’s thesis project at Merck KGaA in Germany, in collaboration with Finn Bauer, Gudrun Birk, and Daniel Price.
 Here, the idea was to saturate the mesoporous silica with amorphous active pharmaceutical ingredients, and to utilize the stabilizing property of the silica to overcome the problem of amorphous instability in terms of crystallization.
 In this project, the goal of developing an oral dosage form was also successfully achieved.
-Shaida graduated with a full mark on this project and aimed for the InPharma ESR 5 position.
+Inspired by the exciting formulation-development research and novel techniques within the solubility enhancement field, Shaida graduated with a full mark on this project and aimed for the InPharma ESR 5 project, which was successfully executed between the years 2021-2024.
+Three resulting publications were derived from the fruitful work:

 “The purpose of the InPharma EU project aligns with my goals and interests in life by giving me the opportunity to delve into the depths of solubility improvement as a means of providing better medicine to the world, utilize deep eutectic solvents as less toxic solvent alternatives in all dimensions of the pharmaceutical industry, and to employ novel prediction tools and technologies to avoid waste of resources in research.
 This will be my contribution to the facilitation of an end-to-end animal-free modelling approach to oral drug product development.”